 Why Does White Go First In Chess?

-Before the Federation was built and rules were passed, it was believed that any color could move first.
+Before the chess federation was built and rules were passed, it was believed that any color could move first.
 This was proven to be true during the game of Anderssen vs Kieseritzky.
 Although the game was shown as white, evidence shows that black actually moved first.
 Here is how the game went:

 In the earlier days of chess, records showed the topic being discussed on and off for years.
 Until the late 1800s, the first move was commonly played by white or black, including the great international tournament of 1851.

 However, in 1880, the first recorded rule requiring white to move first was written in the handbook of the New York 1880 tournament.
 Wilhelm Steinitz, the first world chess champion, later advocated this rule as a standard.
-He figured that someone had to move first, so white was chosen to move first in tournament play.
+He figured someone had to move first, so white was chosen to move first in tournament play.

 Why Is It Important for One Color to Move First?